The configuration properties for Hydrogen are located in the

 If strict effects cause problems for your app, then you can turn off strict mode.

-Changing the configuration file locationAnchor link to section titled "Changing the configuration file location"
+Change the configuration file locationAnchor link to section titled "Change the configuration file location"

-If you don't want the Hydrogen configuration file located at the root of your project, then you can provide the new path to the file in the Hydrogen Vite plugin (
+If you don't want the Hydrogen configuration file located at the root of your project, then you can change the config file location.

 Related componentsAnchor link to section titled "Related components"